Aaron Mokoena

-Teboho Aaron Mokoena /ˌmɒkoʊˈɛnə/ (born 25 November 1980), known as Aaron Mokoena, is a South African former footballer.
+Teboho Aaron Mokoena /ˌmɒkoʊˈɛnə/ (born 25 November 1980) is a South African former footballer.
 He is currently the assistant coach of Cape Town City.

+Mokoena's professional career as a player spanned 14 seasons among football clubs in the Netherlands, Belgium, England and South Africa.

+He played for South Africa at the 2000 Olympics, where they finished third in Group D. Mokoena also played at the 2002 and 2004 Africa Cup of Nations.
+In January 2008, Mokoena captained South Africa in the 2008 Africa Cup of Nations in Ghana.
+He retained the captaincy for the 2009 FIFA Confederations Cup and 2010 FIFA World Cup, both held in his homeland.

 Club career

 Early career

 Mokoena was born in Boipatong.
 He moved to Bayer Leverkusen and Ajax, before twice being loaned out to Germinal Beerschot and then transferring to KRC Genk for two years.
 On 4 January 2005, aged 24 he moved to Premier League side Blackburn Rovers in which he described his move as a dream.

 Blackburn Rovers

 Mokoena made his debut for Blackburn on 8 January 2005 in an FA Cup match against Cardiff City, coming on as a 43rd-minute substitute for Barry Ferguson.
 After this, Mark Hughes mainly utilised Mokoena as a holding midfielder.
 Mokoena went on to be a regular in the starting line-up for the remainder of the season, appearing 22 times in total.
 He was used by Hughes as the holding midfielder in a three-man midfield in a defensive 4–5–1 formation, a move which saw Blackburn concede fewer goals and move away from relegation danger.

 Hughes later reverted to a 4–4–2 formation.
 From then on, Mokoena found himself used sparingly as a holding midfielder in his favoured 4–5–1 formation as a second-half substitute, charged with protecting leads in games in which Blackburn were winning.
 With Robbie Savage out injured for Rovers, Mokoena started most of the team's games in 2007 and he scored his first goal for Blackburn in an FA Cup 6th round victory against Manchester City on 11 March 2007.
 However, he was later sent off after getting a second yellow card.
 He scored his second and final Blackburn goal against Sunderland in February 2009, again this time in the FA Cup replay in Rovers' 2–1 win at Ewood Park which was also voted as goal of the season for the 2008–09 season.
 Mokoena played his final game for Blackburn Rovers on 24 May 2009 against West Bromwich Albion at Ewood Park in the 0–0 draw.